-Last week a musician wrote an email to the effect of, “I've been working hard - why isn't it paying off?”
+Last week a someone asked me, “I’ve been working hard.
+Why isn’t it paying off?”

-When you're in high school, it's ALL about popularity, clicks, being cool, what you wear, what parties you're at, etc.
+When you’re in high school, it’s all about popularity, clicks, what you wear, what parties you’re at, and being cool.

 When you go to college, the focus shifts to academic achievement.

 Many people get out of college thinking the world will be like that.
 “The harder you work, the more you will be rewarded.”
 But it’s not.